 Granted, this power and control will require a more complex platform and learning curve, but you can start out easy with a ready-made theme and later work your way into custom development as desired.

-If you don’t have web development skills and don’t want to tinker with theme or other code development, choose a static CMS solution such as Readme or Netlify CMS (though, with Netlify CMS, you’d still have to select a template).
+If you don’t have web development skills and don’t want to tinker with theme or other code development, choose a solution such as Readme.io or Netlify CMS (though, with Netlify CMS, you’d still have to select a theme).
 Readme provides a ready-made design for your API doc site, removing the need for both designing a theme and figuring out hosting/deployment.
 That can save you a lot of time and effort.

 Realize that when implementing a solution, you might spend a quarter of your time over a period of months customizing your theme and working on other doc tooling needs.
 If you don’t want to devote that much time to your tooling, Readme is a good option.
 However, I personally want more control and flexibility over the information design and theme.
 I like to experiment, and I want the power to code whatever feature I want, such as an embedded navigation map, a special TOC for series items, or whatever.
-I think many developers want similar flexibility and control.
+I think many tech writers and developers want similar flexibility and control.
+What is important to you?
+Is flexibility and control so important that you’re willing to sink weeks/months of time into the solution?

-Additionally, if you have a large number of contributing authors who will need direct access to the system, consider whether you have the budget for a static CMS solution such as Readme.
+Additionally, if you have a large number of contributing authors who will need direct access to the system, consider whether you have the budget for a hosted solution like Readme that charges per author.

-However, choosing Jekyll or Hugo rather than Sphinx does have a strong argument because their communities extend beyond documentation groups.
+However, choosing Jekyll or Hugo rather than Sphinx does have rationale because their communities extend beyond documentation groups.
 Sphinx was designed as a documentation platform, so its audience tends to be more niche.
 Documentation tools almost never have the community size that more general web development tools have.
 So the tradeoff with Jekyll or Hugo is that although they lack some better documentation features (cross-references, search, PDF, semantic markup), they might have more community and momentum in the long-term.
+Still, this may leave you in a tight spot if you have to figure out a solution for search, PDF, and translation.
+There are not easy workarounds for these features that you can simply hack in during a lazy afternoon.

 Markup is also a consideration.
-If you’ve narrowed the choice down to Sphinx with reStructuredText or Jekyll/Hugo with Markdown, then one question to ask is whether engineers at your company will write in reStructuredText.
+If you’ve narrowed the choice down to Sphinx with reStructuredText or Jekyll/Hugo with Markdown, then one question to ask is whether engineers at your company will write in reStructuredText (assuming engineers will write at all).
 If they’ll write in reStructuredText, great, Sphinx is probably superior for documentation projects due to the semantic advantages of reStructuredText.
-But if engineers prefer Markdown, then maybe Jekyll or Hugo will be a better choice.
-(You can use Markdown with Sphinx, but when you do, some other Sphinx features become limited.)
+But if engineers insist on Markdown, then maybe Jekyll or Hugo will be a better choice.
+You can use also Markdown with Sphinx, but when you do, some other Sphinx features become limited.

 If deciding between Jekyll and Hugo, consider your project size.
 Do you have thousands of pages, all in the same project?
 Will each author be building the project locally?
 If so, how much does speed (how fast the project compiles the output) matter?
 If speed is an important consideration, Hugo will probably be better.
-But if you prefer a larger community and a platform that integrates tightly with GitHub, or if your doc project isn’t gargantuan, then Jekyll might be better.
+But if you prefer a community and a platform that integrates tightly with GitHub, then Jekyll might be better.

-After you’ve narrowed down which static site generator you want to use, next think about hosting and deployment options.
+After you’ve narrowed down which static site generator you want to use, next think about hosting and deployment options (which offer continuous delivery).
 If you’ve decided on Sphinx, consider using Read the Docs.
 If you’ve decided on Jekyll, then explore GitHub Pages, CloudCannon, Netlify, or Aerobatic.
 If you’ve decided on Hugo, then explore Netlify or Aerobatic.

 By using one of these platforms, you offload a tremendous burden in maintaining a server and deploying your site.
 Usually, within a company, engineering groups manage and control the server infrastructure.
 Setting up and maintaining your own server for documentation using internal resources only can be a huge expense and headache.
 It can take months (if not years) to get engineering to give you space on a server, and even if they do, it likely will not provide half of the features you need (like continuous delivery and a CLI).
 That’s why I recommend these third-party hosting and deployment options if at all possible.